-[work in progress] Embedding calculus invariants for classical knots are surjective
+Embedding calculus invariants for classical knots are surjective.
+To appear soon.

 It has been conjectured that the evaluation maps coming from the embedding calculus are universal knot invariants of finite type.
 One half of this statement is that these maps are surjective on components.
 I am working on completing my proof of this, building on a result previously obtained jointly with Yuqing Shi and Peter Teichner.